getsentry/symbolicator/docs/advanced/background-and-principles.md

 ## Symbolicator Principles

-Symbolizer is a service that unifies symbolication for all kinds of native frames and allows us to add more features or improve performance more easily than in the former setup.
-Goals of the Symbolizer are:
+Symbolicator is a service that unifies symbolication for all kinds of native frames and allows us to add more features or improve performance more easily than in the former setup.
+Goals of Symbolicator are:

-- **Symbolize entire stack traces at once**, referencing both system- and customer images.
+- **Symbolicate entire stack traces at once**, referencing both system and customer images.
 Thanks to this, heuristics for detecting system images are no longer necessary.
 - **Fetch DIFs from external sources.** These could be third-party servers like